oasis-tcs/tosca-specs/2_0/events.md

     removed, or whether requirements fulfilled by the orchestrator should be *undone*.

-  This list is completely inadequate.
+  This list is insufficient for full lifecycle management.
 For example:
   - In practice, operators may want to perform *dry-runs* before deploying services.
 This means that the orchestrator may want to separate out a *provisioning* phase from an *activation* phase or